Goodchaincode/Fake_News-detection-system_report-analyzer/README.md

 Its trained model could not be uploaded on the github due to size issue Put API key in .json file , and you can integrate your own trained model also inplace of my distilBert trained mode .

-# Sentinel OSINT Pipeline v7.0: Fake News & Disinformation Analyzer
+# Sentinel OSINT Pipeline v7.0:

 **Sentinel OSINT Pipeline v7.0** is a sophisticated Open Source Intelligence (OSINT) tool designed to detect disinformation and fake news through a multi-layered verification process.
 It goes beyond standard text analysis by performing a comprehensive "visual autopsy" and logical cross-referencing to evaluate both textual narratives and visual content.